acoustid/acoustid-index/README.md

 - Written in Zig instead of C++
 - Supports updates and deletes
+- HTTP API that can be used for managing multiple indexes
 - Fast and concurrent write operations using WAL and in-memory segments
-- HTTP API that can be used for managing multiple indexes
+- Simplified internal file format, using msgpack for serialization wherever possible

 ## Building